 Most tour agencies offer daily trips to Rainbow Mountain, even in the low season.
 You can find many companies on and around the Plaza de Armas.
 The options are seemingly endless, so we recommend looking online for a few companies before booking online or heading to those specific offices to inquire afterwards.
 Many hotels and hostels will also be glad to call to book the tours for you.
 For more information on tours, see our Cusco City Guide.

-Our hostel recommended and booked our tour with KB Tours for S/.70.
-This included transport, breakfast, lunch, and a great guide, but didn’t cover the S/.10 entrance fee to the park.
 The popularity of this hike has boomed, so it is by no means a quiet place.
 But going in the low season if possible will thin out the flocks of tourists hiking up the hillside.
 You can also ask how many people go in a group to try to go with a company that travels with a smaller van as opposed to a big bus.

 There are multi-day tours that include Rainbow Mountain and additional sights, such as the Red Valley and Ausangate Glacier.
-As of 2017, an alternative Rainbow Mountain route was also established, which is a much shorter and easier hike, though we have heard from many that it is not nearly as impressive.
+As of 2017, an alternative Rainbow Mountain route was also established, which is a much shorter and easier hike, though we have heard from many that it is not quite as impressive.

 Rainbow Mountain Tour at a Glance